Tumor-associated glycoprotein 72: Clinical applications

-1. Tumor Marker (CA 72-4 Assay)
+Tumor marker (CA 72-4 assay)

 There was a significant difference (p = 0.005) in the proportion surviving between those patients with no residual TAG-72-positive tissue at the end of surgery (red dashed line) as compared to those patients where residual TAG-72-positive tissue (blue dashed line) remained at the end of surgery.

-TAG-72 is commonly measured with radioimmunoassays like CA 72-4, which uses the monoclonal antibodies indium (111In) satumomab pendetide and iodine (125I) minretumomab.
+TAG-72 is commonly measured with radioimmunoassays such as CA 72-4, which uses the monoclonal antibodies indium (111In) satumomab pendetide and iodine (125I) minretumomab.
 This assay has a good specificity for gastric cancer, with a correlation to the neoplasia's extension.
 It is used for: